Canon 1D Mark IV vs Sony A7 III

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The A7 III supports UHS-II cards on its first slot and UHS-I on its second one, while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |2.||Sony A7 III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |4.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |7.||Canon 5D Mark II||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |12.||Nikon D4||Y||mono / mono||Y||Y||micro||2.0||-||-||-|